Blog

 What causes elevated moisture in timber?

-Moisture problems can occur at many stages of a construction project or building’s life cycle.
+Moisture problems can occur at many stages of a construction project or a building’s life cycle.
 Common causes include:

 • Poorly dried timber entering the site